pyOpenSci/pyopensci.github.io/_posts/2022-11-21-what-makes-a-python-package-healthy.md

 But the reality of our users was summarized well here by Tania.
 Most scientists developing tools are trying to simplify workflows with repeated code.
 Workflows that others may be trying to develop to do the same thing.
-They aren't necessarily focused on community, atleast not yet.
+They aren't necessarily focused on community, at least not yet.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Also note - a lot of folks developing scientific software are more interested in the pragmatic side of open source (i.e availability, making the codebase public and accessible) rather than building a community around it.</p>&mdash; ✨Tania Allard 💀🇲🇽 🇬🇧 she/her (@ixek) <a href="https://twitter.com/ixek/status/1577914450505601024?ref_src=twsrc%5Etfw">October 6, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>